coalton-lang/coalton/docs/reference.md

 #### `PARSE-INT` <sup><sub>[FUNCTION]</sub></sup><a name="PARSE-INT"></a>
 `(STRING → (OPTIONAL INTEGER))`

+Parse the integer in string STR.

 ***

 #### `PACK-STRING` <sup><sub>[FUNCTION]</sub></sup><a name="PACK-STRING"></a>
 `((LIST CHAR) → STRING)`

+Pack a list of charactes into a string.

 ***

 #### `CONCAT-STRING` <sup><sub>[FUNCTION]</sub></sup><a name="CONCAT-STRING"></a>
 `(STRING → STRING → STRING)`

+Concatenate STR1 and STR2 together, returning a new string.

 ***

 #### `UNPACK-STRING` <sup><sub>[FUNCTION]</sub></sup><a name="UNPACK-STRING"></a>
 `(STRING → (LIST CHAR))`

+Unpack a string into a list of characters.

 ***